-- Upon notice by claimant of an injury that requires medical treatment beyond first aid or results in lost time (Lab.
-Code, § 5401(a)); or - A volunteer notifies supervising agency of his/her injury; or - An injured volunteer presents a physician's note stating a workrelated injury may have occurred
+- Upon notice by a claimant of an injury that requires medical treatment beyond first aid or results in lost time (Lab.
+Code, § 5401(a)); or - A volunteer notifies the supervising agency of his/her injury; or - An injured volunteer presents a physician's note stating a workrelated injury may have occurred

-Guide to Worker's Compensation

-At the same time a claim is initiated, the supervising agency provides the injured DSW volunteer with the New Disaster Service Worker's Guide to Worker's Compensation.
+Guide to Worker's Compensation At the same time a claim is initiated, the supervising agency provides the injured DSW volunteer with the New Disaster Service Worker's Guide to Worker's Compensation.

-Access Guide on the Cal OES webpage: Click For Governments & Tribal, scroll down to Plan & Prepare, and then click Disaster Service Worker Volunteer Program.
+Access Guide on the Cal OES webpage: Disaster Service Worker Volunteer Program | California Governor's Office of Emergency Services